vomnes/matcha/server/api/src/routes/profile/readme.md

 Trim and escape characters of city, zip and country
 If the city, zip or country is invalid (common name)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-> Return an error - HTTP Code 406 Not Acceptable - JSON Content "Error: <detail> is invalid"
-Format as title the city name and country and format as upper case the ZIP
+Format as title the city name and country and format as upper case the ZIP and remove accents
 Update the table Users in the database with the new values and set geolocalisation_allowed as true
 Return HTTP Code 200 Status OK